thephez/backup-readme/core/markdown/dash-core-wallet-arguments-and-commands-dash-qt.md

   -uiplatform
        Select platform to customize UI for (one of windows, macosx, other;
        default: other)

-  -debug-ui
-       Updates the UI's stylesheets in realtime with changes made to the css files in -custom-css-dir and forces some widgets to show up which are usually only visible under certain circumstances. (default:
-       0)

   -windowtitle=<name>
        Sets a window title which is appended to "Dash Core - "